Gespinoza10/Chime_Case_Study/README.md

 * They offer **checking accounts** with no minimum balance, **early wage access**, a **Spot Me** *feature* launched in September 2019, and a **Credit Builder** *feature* launched in June 2020.

-* With a people's first approach **Chime** takes pride on not making any profit on their costumers.
+* With a people's first approach **Chime** takes pride on not making any profit on their custumers.

 #### In Chime we trust